Choices for tree planting

 The 50 Million Tree Program

 Ontario adopted a United Nations initiative which aims to plant fifty million trees as a strategy to fix carbon.
-Forests Ontario has planted more than 34 million trees through this program, producing over 17,000 hectares of new forest.
+As of 2022, Forests Ontario has planted 36.7 million trees through this program, producing over 18,000 hectares of new forest.

-The program is for landowners who must have sufficiently deep soil, at least 1.25 acres (0.5 hectares) of tractor-accessible land, and space for 500 trees.
-Hand-plantings for small areas are occasionally acceptable.
+The program is for landowners who have sufficiently deep soil, at least 1.25 acres (0.5 hectares) of tractor-accessible land, and space for 500 trees.
 Eligible project types include afforestation, riparian, windbreak, and restoration planting.

-80% of the planting cost is paid by the program.
+50 to 90% of the planting costs may be paid by the program.

 The program includes:

-- Landowner costs range from $0.30 to 0.50 per seedling, depending on the species and numbers to be planted.
+• Landowner costs vary, depending on the species and numbers to be planted.

 Site visits must be arranged in the fall, and seedlings are ordered by February 1st for spring planting.